The Moogai

 The Moogai is a 2024 Australian horror film written and directed by Jon Bell, based on his 2020 short film of the same name.
 The film stars Shari Sebbens, Meyne Wyatt, Tessa Rose, Clarence Ryan, Toby Leonard Moore and Bella Heathcote.
 The film had its world premiere at the 2024 Sundance Film Festival on 21 January 2024, and was released in Australian cinemas on 31 October 2024.
+It won the 2024 CinefestOZ Film Prize.

 Synopsis

-The story is about a young Aboriginal mother who believes that her child is possessed, and includes Indigenous Australian themes related to the Stolen Generations (a government policy of forced removal of Aboriginal children from their parents) and The Dreaming.
-Moogai is the Bundjalung word for "ghost".
+The story is about a young Aboriginal mother who believes that her child is possessed, and includes Indigenous Australian themes related to the Stolen Generations (a government policy of forced removal of Aboriginal children from their parents), the film explores themes including racism, post-natal depression, and transgenerational trauma.
+The film features an evil spirit ("Moogai" is a Bundjalung word meaning "bad spirit", similar to "boogie man", or Featherfoot) that takes children from their parents.